Raku/doc/CONTRIBUTING_PRs.md

 4. When ready to submit the PR, commit your changes with a good commit message

-I'm happy with my changes so I commit the chages:
+I'm happy with my changes so I commit the changes:

 ```Raku
 $ git commit -a -m"Use better word than 'exposition' and reword the paragraph"